-ENC 7980 Doctoral Dissertation (15 credit hours)
+A total of 15 credit hours of ENC 7980 Doctoral Dissertation is required.
 Students must produce a Dissertation on their research that will explain and defend a significant original contribution to the field of Texts and Technology.
-It may be of a theoretical, historical, or project-based nature (broadly construed) but must meet academic standards of rigor, scholarship, relevance, and excellence.
-Students are required to submit and defend a written dissertation proposal during the first year in dissertation.
-The dissertation committee administers the candidate's oral defense of the dissertation, with passing determined by acceptance by a majority of the committee.
-The dissertation adviser, the dissertation committee and the dean of the college or designee must approve the final dissertation.
-Format approval is required from the Thesis and Dissertation Office and final approval of degree requirement completion by the College of Graduate Studies (Millican Hall 230).
+It may be of a theoretical, historical, or project-based nature (broadly construed), but must meet academic standards of rigor, scholarship, relevance, and excellence.